kostapc/fck-mac-ins/README.md

-# fck-mac-ins
+# fckng mac insert key
-all about insert key on mac
+or "all about insert key on mac"

 ## console (SSH)
 `<fn>+<enter>`